Generalizing Scaling Laws for Dense and Sparse Large Language Models: Scaling Laws for LLMs

 The best-fitted values for the coefficients and exponents in Equation \ref{kaplan} are listed in Table \ref{tab:kaplan_tab}.

-Using three different approaches---fixed model size with varying numbers of training tokens, IsoFLOP profiling, and parametric function fitting---Hoffmann et al. ~\cite{hoffmann2022training} extended the work in \cite{kaplan2020scaling} and concluded that model size and total number of tokens should be increased in proportion to avoid overfitting.
-In other words, if the total number of parameters or model size is doubled, data volume or total number of tokens should be doubled as well.
-They represented training loss as a combination of irreducible loss or entropy $e$, a parameter-dependent term or the loss incurred by a model of fixed parameter size, and a data size term or the loss induced by a fixed number of training steps.
-Based on their observations, the authors proposed the following scaling law:

-This law establishes a power-law relationship between loss $L$, number of parameters $N$, and the data size $D$.
+Using three different approaches---fixed model size with varying numbers of training tokens, IsoFLOP profiling, and parametric function fitting---Hoffmann et al. ~\cite{hoffmann2022training} extended and corrected Equation 1 in \cite{kaplan2020scaling} and concluded that model size and number of tokens should be increased in proportion to avoid overfitting.
+The authors represented training loss as a combination of irreducible loss or entropy $e$, a parameter-dependent term or the loss incurred by a model of fixed parameter size, and a data size term or the loss induced by a fixed number of training steps.
+Based on the observations from their three experiments, the authors proposed Equation \ref{hoffman} as their scaling law.
+This law establishes a power-law relationship between loss $L$, $N$, and $D$.
 Here $e$ captures the entropy of the natural text, which is the minimum loss as both $N$ and $D$ approach infinity.
-The second term (parameter-dependent term) captures the inverse relationship between model size $N$ and loss.
-The third term (data-dependent term) captures the impact of the data size $D$ on loss.
+The second term (parameter-dependent term) captures the inverse relationship between $N$ and loss.
+The third term (data-dependent term) captures the impact of $D$ on loss.
 The constants $a$ and $b$ and the exponents $\alpha$ and $\beta$ are determined empirically through some experiments and fitting the data.
 Its best-fitted values for the coefficients and exponents are listed in Table \ref{tab:hoffman_tab}.
-Equation \ref{hoffman} currently is a well-known empirical scaling law for dense LLMs.
+Equation \ref{hoffman} currently is the state-of-the-art empirical scaling law for dense LLMs.
+For the rest of the paper, we will refer Equation \ref{hoffman} as Hoffman scaling law.